SoRachna/TaskManagement/README.md

 }
 ```

-**Main Method in Program.java**:
+2. **Main Method in Program.java**:

-The main method is the most common static method in Java applications.
-It serves as the entry point for your application.
+The main method serves as the entry point for your application.

 ```ruby
 public static void main(String[] args) {